Spider-Man: Into the Spider-Verse delivers a funny, heartwarming and fresh superhero origin story with gorgeously executed comic-style animation.

 Ultimately, Spider-Man: Into the Spider-Verse offers nearly two-hours of stunning and altogether captivating animation that's beautifully rendered to bring the superhero origin story of Miles Morales - and the Spider-Verse - to life in a never-before-seen manner.
 Although the threads left hanging for a potential sequel may be somewhat more fascinating than the fairly by-the-numbers origin story of Miles, the multiverse does provide a unique twist on Miles' coming-of-age hero tale from awkward teenager to self-confident superhero.
 Still, at the end of the day, Into the Spider-Verse is Miles' story and his first big-screen starring turn will undoubtedly leave viewers wanting more from this Spider-Man.
 So it's a good thing Spider-Man: Into the Spider-Verse sets up a sequel.

-Spider-Man: Into the Spider-Verse starts playing in U.S. theaters Thursday evening December 13.
+Spider-Man: Into the Spider-Verse is now playing in U.S. theaters nationwide.
 It is 116 minutes long and is rated PG for frenetic sequences of animated action violence, thematic elements, and mild language.

 Let us know what you thought of the film in the comments section!

 - Spider-Man: Into the Spider-Verse (2018) release date: Dec 14, 2018